-Every year the United States welcomes thousands of foreign workers in multiple occupations or employment categories, including those who are artists, researchers, cultural exchange participants, IT specialists, religious workers, investors, scientists, athletes, doctors, nurses, and agricultural laborers.
-In other word, a broad spectrum of people with various skills and levels of expertise.
+Every year, the United States grants thousands of green cards and work visas for multiple occupations or employment categories, including those who are artists, researchers, cultural exchange participants, IT specialists, religious workers, investors, scientists, athletes, doctors, nurses, and agricultural laborers.
+In other words, a broad spectrum of people with various skills and levels of expertise.

-All foreign workers must obtain permission to work legally in the United States.
+All foreign workers seeking work visas must obtain permission to work legally in the United States.
 Each employment category for admission has different requirements, conditions, and authorized periods of stay.

-Applicants must adhere to the terms of their application or petition for admission and visa.
-Any violation can result in removal or denial of re-entry into the United States.
+Applicants must adhere to the terms of their U.S. visa application or petition for admission and visa.
+Any violation can result in removal or denial of reentry into the United States.

 Temporary (Nonimmigrant) Worker